cmacritchie/boston_housing/README.md

 This is the Boston Housing Machine Learning Project from Udacity.
 I have extracted the folder into its own repository and added the report.html document.
-I should note that, although not required, I used the seaborn library to visualize some of the data instead of matplotlib.
-The following information is from the existing README.MD in the Udacity Projects / boston_housing folder repo:
+I should note that, although not required, I used the SEABORN library to visualize some of the data instead of matplotlib. please refer to the librarys installed, The following information is from the existing README.MD in the Udacity Projects / boston_housing folder repo:

 # Machine Learning Engineer Nanodegree